rahabonyani/test-tribe/README.md

 Chakra is a library of carefully created React components that comes with all the styling benefits of Tailwind and takes care of all the details.

-I created a app where people can add events.
+I created an app where people can add events.
 This events can be associated with Google Calendar, zoom or google meet, So when members see the event, they can set the event in their Google Calendar,also  they can see the zoom or google meet event link.
 In addition, they can save the event they want to join